txt/aa24/docs/syllabus.md

   - may be remarked if resubmitted within two weeks or original dues date

 - Projects comprise a  large tasks  (working in public Github repos-- not NCSU GH):

-## Expectations for learner participation and interaction

-Course activities will require you to interact with other students in the course.
-For masters students, some evidence must be generated that you are actively engaged with your class peers.
-Specifically:

-- The project repo MUST have a branch called "MAIN".
-Groups will be assessed via their commit history (seen under "Insights") in MAIN.
-    Projects were all group members are not active doing commits will lose marks (or the offending student will be expelled from that group).
-- Groups need to maintain an active discussion in the channel within the subject's Discord channel.
-    Projects were all group members are not active in discussions  will either lose marks (or the offending student will be expelled from that group).

 ### Grades